Hello Planning Mashers!

 To give you more fun things and give you one more channel of supporting Masha Plans I opened a Patreon account.

-There are tiers with different rewards starting just $1 and you can get tons of cool thighs for your Bullet Journal: weekly spreads, lettering practice sheets, complete printable monthly setups and more!
+There are tiers with different rewards starting at just $1 and you can get tons of cool thighs for your Bullet Journal,

 Patreon stickers are a PDF file and a PNG file ready for Cricut cutting.
-If you’re using Silhouette I recommend you to turn PDF file to PNG for that, you’ll be able to get much cleaner cut lines that way.
+If you’re using Silhouette I recommend you to turn the PDF file into PNG for that, you’ll be able to get much cleaner cut lines that way.

 Or maybe join in and let me know that you also have a Silhouette and I’ll be happy to start providing Silhouette files for Patrons as well!